 - Get an education.
 Furthering your education, getting the official qualification you need for a promotion or learning a new skill to broaden your horizons is never a waste of money.
 It could be for your children or yourself.
 You’re never too old to learn something new!

 - Start a business.
 Depending on how much you’ve got saved up, you might have to start lean and bootstrap, but that’s all the rage these days anyway.
 Every major business that’s successful today once had a humble beginning and garage roots.
 Your retirement annuity proceeds could fund the start of your empire.

 FinGlobal: Here to help you cash out your retirement annuity early

 No need to wait until your 55th birthday – get your free, no-obligation financial report to see how much you can withdraw from your South African retirement annuity now and transfer abroad.

-We’ve already helped more than 60 000 clients all over the world with various aspects of their cross-border financial portfolio, from retirement annuity encashment, through to pension fund withdrawals , tax clearance and foreign exchange.
+We’ve already helped thousands of clients all over the world with various aspects of their cross-border financial portfolio, from retirement annuity encashment, through to pension fund withdrawals , tax clearance and foreign exchange.
 We can also assist you with financial emigration and in addition record your tax emigration (tax exit) with SARS if you did not file your final tax when you left.
 We’ve got your needs covered from start to finish.

 So, what are you waiting for?